department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/claims-and-automated-content-study/research plan.md

 **1. What product & team are you doing this research for?**

-This research is for the VA-Virtual Agent team for the Virtual Agent product.
+This research is for the VA-Virtual Agent team for the Virtual Agent product. 	**Shane leaves test comment.**

 **2. Background: Briefly, what is the background on this product?
 What would a new person on the team need to know about this product?**